TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 Profiling itself requires a lot of memory.
 Therefore, if you start to profile the whole process, you'll probably run out of memory pretty quick.

-There is a a general solution to this.
+There is a general solution to this.
 Divide process into few major parts and profile each of them one by one.

 *It may seem obvious, but I feel like it's an important thing to note.*